gomeslucasm/Loudspeaker-Frequency-Response/README.md

                       'T_win',Time length to cut the signal after the maximum peak);
 ```

-A time data vector or an itaAudio is accepted as the 'time' input parameter.
+A time data vector or an itaAudio is accepted as the 'time' and 'signal' input parameter.

 - Combined response: